Who We Are

 How to Get Involved

-The simplest way to get involved with our ministry is by baking and donating homemade cookies.
-Handing out cookies is one of the most effective ways we connect with race fans.
-It’s amazing how such a small gesture can lead to meaningful conversations and open doors to share the gospel.
-For full details on donating homemade cookies, get a copy of our Cookie Information Sheet.
+One of the simplest ways to support Bristol Raceway Ministries is by baking and donating homemade cookies.
+Over the years, cookies have become one of the most effective ways we connect with race fans.
+What begins as a simple act of kindness often leads to deeper conversations and opportunities to share the love of Christ.
+If you would like to donate cookies, please click the link to get a copy of our Cookie Information Sheet. for complete preparation and delivery guidelines.

-During NASCAR race weekends, we also have opportunities to serve at our concourse and campground ministry tents.
-There, we welcome prayer requests, hand out New Testament Bibles and other Christian materials, and share those same homemade cookies that draw so many smiles.
-We also need golf cart shuttle drivers to help guests with mobility challenges get around the property during NASCAR races and other events throughout the year as well.
+During NASCAR race weekends, volunteers serve at our concourse and campground ministry tents.
+These ministry locations provide opportunities to welcome visitors, pray with those who request it, distribute New Testament Bibles and other Christian literature, and share the homemade cookies that have become a familiar part of our outreach.
+Volunteers are also needed to provide golf cart shuttle service for guests with mobility challenges during NASCAR races and other events held throughout the year.

 Whether you’re volunteering for the first time or part of a group that returns each year, we look forward to serving alongside you and seeing how God will use your efforts to impact lives.